Mouse Control

 What is the difference between mice and rats?

 The primary difference between rats vs mice is their size.
-While mice are modest in size, with mice typically growing no more than 4 inches, rats typically grow 6-8 inches.
-They also have long tails that are often longer than their bodies.
+While mice are modest in size, typically growing no more than 4 inches, rats average 6-8 inches in length.
+Rats also have long tails that are often longer than their bodies.
 Rat tails tend to be thicker and scaley while mouse tails are thin and smooth.
-Another distinction when you discover rodent signs is the difference of ratmouse droppings vs mouse droppings.
-Rat droppings are ½-3/4” long, shiny and black.
+Another distinction is the difference between rat droppings vs mouse droppings.
+Rat droppings are 1⁄2-3/4” long, shiny and black.
 Mouse droppings are smaller and smooth with pointed ends.

 Can mice fit under doors?